-Uplistsikhe Cave Town complex can be divided into three parts South(lower), Middle (central) and North (Upper) spread across 8 hectares of land.
-Most of the structures are constructed through underground tunnels, alleys, rock-cut steps which also meets at the river flowing behind.
-These tunnels and alleys served as an escape route during invasions.
+Uplistsikhe Cave Town complex can be divided into three parts, South(lower), Middle (central), and North (Upper) spread across 8 hectares of land.
+Most structures are constructed through underground tunnels, alleys, and rock-cut steps, which also meet at the river flowing behind.
+These tunnels and passages served as an escape route during invasions.

 This historical town depicts unique combinations of cultures from Anatolia and Iran.
 This rock-cut city has the co-existence of Pagan and Christian architecture.
-The major part of caves are not having many decorations, but there are remains of the bakery, prison, cellars, sacrificial altars, few carved ceilings, amphitheater all connected through rock-cut steps and tunnels.
+The central part of the caves do not have many decorations.
+Still, there are remains of the bakery, prison, cellars, sacrificial altars, a few carved ceilings, and amphitheater all connected through rock-cut steps and tunnels.

 The rock-cut structure includes one large hall with pillars named as Hall of Queen Tamara.

-Uplistsikhe Cave Town survived 3000 years but was destructed by Mongols in 13th century and some parts were destroyed by natural disasters like 1920’s earthquake.
+Uplistsikhe Cave Town survived 3000 years but was destroyed by Mongols in the 13th century, and some parts were destroyed by natural disasters like the 1920’s earthquake.

-From Tbilisi to Gori (Uplistsikhe Cave Townsite place) public transports like Marshrutkas are available costing 4 Georgian Lari (3 USD) and takes around 1 and a half hours.
+From Tbilisi to Gori (Uplistsikhe Cave Townsite place), public transports like Marshrutkas are available, costing 4 Georgian Lari (3 USD) and taking around 1 and a half hours.
 Also, private taxis with driver cum guide can be hired from Tbilisi for this day tour.
-I took a private car with Georgian guide/driver with many stopovers at houses of Georgian locals in between for lunch and understanding local living of that place.
+I took a private car with a Georgian guide/driver with many stopovers at houses of Georgian locals in between for lunch and to understand the local living of that place.

 Entrance fee for Uplistsikhe Cave Town – 3 Georgian Lari.